Yousuf-22/TinDev-FEnd/README.md

     - find all the unique email id who have got connection request in previous day
     - Send Email

+# Razorpay Payment Gateway intergration

+    - Sign-up and complete KYC
+    - Created a UI for premium page
+    - create an API for create order in BE

+# Real time chat using Websocket(Socket.io)
+    - Build the UI for a chat window on /chat/:targetUserId
+    - Setup socket.io in backend
+    - npm i socket.io

 - Basic Structure

 Body